 *All forms are available in Academic Support Services in 213 Taylor Hall.

 - Indicate the need for academic adjustments by notifying Academic Support Services.

 - Complete the Trine University Disability Support Services Application form.*

 - Sign Authorization for Release of Information on the back of the application form.*

-- Provide adequate documentation.
+- Provide adequate documentation from a professional source.

 - Qualify for academic adjustments.

 - Complete a conference with Academic Support Services.

 - Schedule appointments with all professors during the first two weeks of the semester.